 Team of Rivals delves deep into Lincoln’s political career and accomplishments, and also of his chief political rivals who later became an integral part of his administration.
 It’s as much a political thriller as it’s a lesson in leadership; a testament to the brilliance of Abraham Lincoln’s strategy to stabilize America in one of its toughest times.

 With over a million copies sold worldwide, this book has inspired several leaders, including Barack Obama.
 When Obama was asked which book he could not live without in the White House, his answer was instant: Team of Rivals.

 Goodreads Rating: 4.28/5 (130,000+ ratings)

-41. The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers by Ben Horowitz
+41. The Hard Thing About Hard Things by Ben Horowitz

 In The Hard Things About Hard Things, Ben Horowitz, one of Silicon Valley’s most respected entrepreneurs, draws on his own story of starting, running, and investing in technology companies to offer practical advice for navigating the toughest problems you encounter while running your own business.

 It’s a great read with lots of uncomfortable truths about entrepreneurship and a valuable resource for anyone who’s interested in building, growing, or leading a company.

 In Lost and Founder, Rand Fishkin (founder of Moz) provides a compelling and transparent account of his experience of starting and running a successful SaaS company.
 Fishkin is brutally honest about the startup ecosystem and business culture.
 Each chapter is a startup myth buster, wherein Fishkin dismantles the commonly held beliefs in the technology world, first with his own stories, and later through data, research, and analysis.